william-denault/CFMR/README.md

 ```

 The plot above shows the estimates of the effect of X on Y using
 different appraoches.
-CFI with LASSO (solid blue line) is the closest to
+CFI with LASSO (solid green line) is the closest
-the true effect of X on Y. One sample instrument with LASSO (solid red
+to the true effect of X on Y. One sample instrument with LASSO (solid
-line) is biased towards the confounded estimate based on linear model
+red line) is biased towards the confounded estimate based on linear
-(solid black line).
+model (solid blue line).

 ### Some larger simulations

-Here we simulate 2000 data sets and on each of them wethe effect of X on
+Here we simulate 3000 data sets and on each of them wethe effect of X on
 Y (simulation parameters n=2000, p=100, np\_act=5,beta=0.08,h2=0.1)
 using CFI, one sample instrument LASSO estimate, and a standard linear
 model.
 The function used for the simulations can be found at the end of